SHTFDad may collect a share of sales or other compensation from the links on this page.

 New colonies are usually purchased in the early spring, long before there is enough nectar and pollen to survive on, much less build out comb and begin reproducing.
 It is important to feed your bees for the first few weeks until the weather warms and the available fodder increases.

 There are essentially two types of feeders for hives.
-A top box that the bees crawl up into to retrieve sugar syrup and a front entrance feeder which slips into the entrance of the hive.
+A top box that the bees crawl up into to retrieve sugar syrup and a front entrance feeder that slips into the entrance of the hive.

 I prefer entrance feeders.
-We have used both and unfortunately the top box feeders lead to more bee deaths by drowning.
+We have used both and unfortunately, the top box feeders lead to more bee deaths by drowning.